pacoispaco/coral/notes-taxonomy-representation.md

 and they in turn, are grouped into higher and higher **ranks** of taxa.

-Each taxon, including genus, species and subspecies are defined by a **concept** consisting of a description and the characteristics that differentiate it from other taxa.
-By concept we mean here the actual description of the taxa and the so called **diagnosis** of the taxa; what are its unique characters and what makes it distinct with regard to other closely taxa.
+Each taxon, including genus, species and subspecies are defined by a **concept** consisting of a **description** of the taxa and its characters as well as a **diagnosis** which describes the unique characters that differentiate it from other closely related taxa.

 The naming of taxa is based on rules defined by the [ICZN (International Commission on Zoological Nomenclature)](http://iczn.org) and the [ICN